fairtracks/fairtracks.net/content/markdown/fair/fair-07-transformation.md

 - Define continuously running workflows that still respond to external events
 - Run tasks concurrently through support for asynchronous tasks

-**Pluggable workflow engines:** It is also possible to integrate uniFAIR with other workflow backends by implementing new workflow engine plugins.
-This is relatively easy to do, as the core architecture of uniFAIR allows the user to easily switch the workflow engine at runtime. uniFAIR supports both traditional DAG-based and the more _avant garde_ code-based definition of flows.
+**Pluggable workflow engines:** It is also possible to integrate Omnipy with other workflow backends by implementing new workflow engine plugins.
+This is relatively easy to do, as the core architecture of Omnipy allows the user to easily switch the workflow engine at runtime.
+Omnipy supports both traditional DAG-based and the more _avant garde_ code-based definition of flows.
 Two workflow engines are currently supported: _local_ and _prefect_.